Wankowicz-Lab/sam2/README.md

 ## 3.1 - Machine learning dataset splits
 The training/validation/test splits that we used for the ATLAS and mdCATH datasets are available in `data/splits`.
 ## 3.2 - Input PDB files for systems analyzed in the aSAM article
-The input PDB files for all the systems analyzed in the aSAM article are available at: `data/input`.
+Links for the input PDB files of all systems analyzed in the aSAM article are available at: `data/input/README.md`.

 # 4 - Integrated open-source code
 The decoder of aSAM relies on the Structure Module of [AlphaFold2](https://pubmed.ncbi.nlm.nih.gov/34265844/).
 We used the [OpenFold](https://github.com/aqlaboratory/openfold) implementation of this module with minor modifications.
 OpenFold is licensed under the Apache License 2.0.
 The `sam/openfold` directory is a direct copy from the OpenFold repository, with some small edits.